File References

 , allow_branches

-If these fields are not declared, the system will check if the pipeline trigger has read permission for the repository containing the configuration file.
+If none of these four fields are declared, the system will check whether the pipeline triggerer has read permission

 The permission check flow for whether a pipeline can load target files is shown below: